BigDataInSilicoBiologyGroup/IgemRNA/README.rst

 **********
 IgemRNA
 **********
-IgemRNA is a library with a graphical user interface written for the MATLAB environment that facilitates some of the `Cobra Toolbox 3.0 <https://github.com/opencobra/cobratoolbox/>`_ functionality.
-IgemRNA supports the analysis of transcriptome data directly or to apply GSM biochemical network topology properties and perform optimisation methods like `FBA <https://opencobra.github.io/cobratoolbox/latest/modules/analysis/FBA/index.html>`_ or `FVA <https://opencobra.github.io/cobratoolbox/stable/modules/analysis/FVA/index.html>`_ and analyse their results.
+IgemRNA is transcriptome analysis `MATLAB <https://se.mathworks.com/products/matlab.html?s_tid=hp_products_matlab>`_ software with a graphical user interface (GUI) designed for the analysis of transcriptome data directly or the analysis of context-specific models generated from the provided model reconstruction, transciptome and optional medium composition data files.
+IgemRNA facilitates some of the `Cobra Toolbox 3.0 <https://github.com/opencobra/cobratoolbox/>`_ constraint-based modelling functionalities for context-specific model generation and performing optimisation methods like `FBA <https://opencobra.github.io/cobratoolbox/latest/modules/analysis/FBA/index.html>`_ or `FVA <https://opencobra.github.io/cobratoolbox/stable/modules/analysis/FVA/index.html>`_ on them.
-Furthermore, IgemRNA can be used to validate transcriptomics data facilitating interconnectivity of biochemical networks, steady state assumptions, Gene - Protein - Reaction (GPR) relationship and can use optional medium composition data to create context-specific models which can then be further analysed and compared to other phenotypes.
+Furthermore, IgemRNA can be used to validate transcriptomics data taking into account the interconnectivity of biochemical networks, steady state assumptions and Gene - Protein - Reaction (GPR) relationship.
+The result context-specific models can then be further analysed and compared to other phenotypes.

 .. image:: https://github.com/BigDataInSilicoBiologyGroup/IgemRNA/blob/main/img/IgemRNAForm.png
   :width: 500